arras-energy/gridlabd-old/docs/GLM/Property/Randomvar.md

 $$
 where $x_0$ is the current value obtained from `<object-name>.<property-name>` and $x_1$ is the sample from `<distribution>(<parameters>)`.

+If `integrate` is specified, each new random value is added the current value.

 For details on the supported distributions, see [[/GLM/General/Random values]]

 # Example

-The following example generates two standard random Gaussian that are 10% correlated.
+The following example generates two standard random Gaussian that are 90% anti-correlated.
 ~~~
 class example {
     randomvar x;